tgenman/STEM_vault/notes/math/graphs/Theorem about existence r-regular n graph.md

 TARGET DECK: Math::Graph
 START
 Math prop
-Question_eng: Theorem about existence r-regular n graph
+TITLE: Theorem about existence r-regular n graph
-Question_rus:
+TITLE_rus:
 Answer_eng: For integers $r$ and $n$, there exists an $r$-regular graph of order $n$ if and only if
 $0 ≤ r ≤ n − 1$
 $r$ and $n$ are not both odd.